jbsaouzanet/gpc-script-obfuscator/README.md

 ```

 #### 3️⃣ Enter the filename of your GPC script (e.g., RocketMod.gpc).
+the gpc script need to be in the same folder as the python script.

 #### 4️⃣ The script will generate a new obfuscated file with _obfuscated.gpc as a suffix.

 ### 📜 How It Works (Command Line)